twbs/bootstrap/docs/components/tooltips.md

 ## Overview

-Things to know when using the popover plugin:
+Things to know when using the tooltip plugin:

 - Tooltips are opt-in for performance reasons, so **you must initialize them yourself**.
 - Tooltips with zero-length titles are never displayed.